-- 1) Evolve Reach, powered by Health Education Systems, Incorporated (HESI) is a testing company that has products to help students pass the NCLEX-RN exam.
+- Evolve Reach, powered by Health Education Systems, Incorporated (HESI) is a testing company that has products to help students pass the NCLEX-RN exam.
 Questions are developed by experts to reflect questions on the actual NCLEX-RN exams, and all items have evidence-based reliability and validity to ensure accurate measurement of test scores and prediction of NCLEX-RN examination success.
-Immediate diagnostic reports are provided to identify areas that need further study. - 2) Admission Assessment (A2) assesses academic readiness and identifies the student's learning style.
-Remediation is included.
-The A2 is used for assessment purposes only. - 3) Our Mid-Curricular (MC) Exam, a custom made test developed by HESI, was constructed based on the first half of our curriculum and allows for a comprehensive evaluation of students' knowledge after the Junior year in the BSN curriculum.
-A HESI on-line nursing tutorial and remediation program, will be used for those students who do not meet the benchmark score on the MC exam to provide assistance in their identified areas of need. - 4) The Exit Exam (E2) evaluates student readiness for the NCLEX-RN exam, with predictive accuracy of 98.5%.
+Immediate diagnostic reports are provided to identify areas that need further study. - 2) Our Mid-Curricular (MC) Exam, a custom made test developed by HESI, was constructed based on the first half of our curriculum and allows for a comprehensive evaluation of students' knowledge after the Junior year in the BSN curriculum.
+A HESI on-line nursing tutorial and remediation program, will be used for those students who do not meet the benchmark score on the MC exam to provide assistance in their identified areas of need. - 3) The Exit Exam (E2) evaluates student readiness for the NCLEX-RN exam, with predictive accuracy of 98.5%.
 Remediation is also available for this exam.